Activity recognition: Vision-based activity recognition

 Hierarchical human activity recognition is a technique within computer vision and machine learning.
 It aims to identify and comprehend human actions or behaviors from visual data.
 This method entails structuring activities hierarchically, creating a framework that represents connections and interdependencies among various actions.
 HAR techniques can be used to understand data correlations and model fundamentals to improve models, to balance accuracy and privacy concerns in sensitive application areas, and to identify and manage trivial labels that have no relevance in specific use cases.

 Levels of vision-based activity recognition

 In vision-based activity recognition, the computational process is often divided into four steps, namely human detection, human tracking, human activity recognition and then a high-level activity evaluation.

 Fine-grained action localization

-In computer vision-based activity recognition, fine-grained action localization typically provides per-image segmentation masks delineating the human object and its action category (e.g., Segment-Tube).
+In computer vision-based activity recognition, fine-grained action localization typically provides per-image segmentation masks delineating the humans, objects and the corresponding action category (e.g., Segment-Tube).
 Techniques such as dynamic Markov Networks, CNN and LSTM are often employed to exploit the semantic correlations between consecutive video frames.
 Geometric fine-grained features such as objective bounding boxes and human poses facilitate activity recognition with graph neural network.